weztcy/Web-Programming-Learning/README.md

 # Web Programming Collection

-This repository contains a collection of source code and web programming exercises using **HTML, CSS, JavaScript, and PHP**.
+This repository contains a collection of web development source code and implementations using **HTML, CSS, JavaScript, and PHP**.

-It serves as a place to store various web development implementations and exercises, ranging from page structure and styling to website interactions and data processing using PHP.
+It serves as a centralized repository for various frontend and backend implementations, ranging from page structure and interface styling to interactive functionality, server-side processing, and database integration.

 ## 🛠️ Requirements

 The requirements may vary depending on the technology used in each project.

-For HTML, CSS, and JavaScript projects, a web browser is generally sufficient.
+For HTML, CSS, and JavaScript projects, a modern web browser is generally sufficient.

 For PHP projects, a web server with PHP support is required, such as: